Conservation scientist, Kaipūtaiao whāomoomo

 You need

-- a Bachelor's degree in environmental science, ecology, science or similar
+- a bachelor's degree in ecology, earth sciences, biological sciences or similar area

 You may need